torusresearch/documentation/README.md

 ---
 description: >-
   Welcome to Torus Docs!
-Torus is currently in beta, check this space regularly to stay up to date.
+Torus is a secure, non-custodial key management for DApps (Decentralised Applications).
+We provide mainstream users a gateway to the decentralized ecosystem via Google, Facebook, or other OAuth logins.
 ---

 # Overview

 ## Integrate Torus with your DApp to reach mainstream users

-Torus is a secure, non-custodial key management for DApps (Decentralised Applications).
-We provide mainstream users a gateway to the decentralized ecosystem via Google, Facebook, or other OAuth logins.
 Developers can integrate Torus into their DApps with just a few lines of code.
 [Get started here](developers/getting-started/).

 Here is the associated [API Reference](API%20Reference/Class/README.md)